 Development Review Committee Meeting

-The first step in the permitting process for development, redevelopment, or subdivision of a parcel of land or starting a new construction or building project is to contact the Municipal Development Department and set up a meeting with the staff.
+The first step in the permitting process for development, redevelopment, subdivision of land, new construction, or a building project is to contact the Municipal Development Department and set up a meeting with the staff

-How much time it takes for your project to be approved and building permits being issued depends a great deal upon the complexity of the project, whether the zoning is correct for the proposed uses, whether a Specific Use Permit or Variance is required, whether platting is required, getting site plan approval, engineering or architectural plan approval, approval by TxDOT or other State agencies, conducting Traffic Impact Analysis, meeting public hearing requirements, or receiving various Board approvals, etc. Always allow for adequate time to receive approval for your project before committing to contracts for lease or purchase options on property.
+How much time it takes for your project to be approved and for building permits to be issued depends upon the complexity of the project, whether the zoning is correct for the proposed uses, whether a Specific Use Permit or Variance is required, and whether platting is required.
+In addition the site plan, engineering or architectural plans must be approved.
+In some cases, projects also will require approval by TxDOT or other State agencies.
+A Traffic Impact Analysis, public hearing requirements, and various board approvals also may impact the length of time it takes for approval.
+Always allow adequate time to receive approval for your project before committing to contracts for lease or purchase options on property.
 Zoning changes may take up to six or more weeks for processing and building permits may take 10-15 business days depending upon the complexity of the project.

 This is just a brief outline of the basic procedures for development in the City of Terrell and is not intended to be a complete list of requirements, policies, standards, codes, ordinances, or regulations that may apply or what fees and costs that may be incurred as a result of development.
 Ordinance, code and fee requirements are subject to change and notification of such changes are conducted according to State and Local government laws and individual notification will not be conducted unless specifically required by law.

 The City Staff is eager to serve you and help guide you through the complex process of Planning and Zoning, Building Permitting or Engineering.
 In order to serve you better, the more information you can present to staff the more efficient the process becomes and the sooner your project will be heading towards completion.